evolution-project/evox-docs/docs/mining/pos-mining.md

 ### Proof Of Stake (POS)

 * Proof-of-stake mining or POS for short is typically implemented such that a random coin owner obtains the right to sign a new block.
-* Evox `POS` implementation keeps miners in full anonymity and is as simple as a push of a button, literally.
+* EvoX `POS` implementation keeps miners in full anonymity and is as simple as a push of a button, literally.
-* Open Evox app, make sure the blockchain is synchronised and turn ON `Staking` switch.
+* Open EvoX app, make sure the blockchain is synchronised and turn ON `Staking` switch.
 * You can observe your progress in the `Staking` tab of your staking wallet.
 * The amount of earnings depends on the wallet balance.
 * When you turn `Staking` OFF, balance will get unlocked right away.